Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: Introduction

 In this study, we present a differentiable GNS framework for forward and inverse modeling of realistic, multi-layered slope systems characterized by friction angle ($\phi$) and cohesion ($c$).
-We fine-tune a GNS originally trained on frictional materials to incorporate both $\phi$ and $c$, enabling it to simulate frictional and cohesive runout behaviors.
+We fine-tune a GNS initially trained on frictional materials to incorporate both $\phi$ and $c$, enabling it to simulate frictional and cohesive runout behaviors.
 We evaluate the framework’s forward modeling performance through column collapse and multi-layered slope runout simulations, benchmarking its predictions against MPM results.
 For inverse modeling, we integrate the trained GNS with reverse-mode automatic differentiation and the L-BFGS-B (Limited-memory Broyden–Fletcher–Goldfarb–Shanno with Box constraints) optimization algorithm to infer material properties from a target runout geometry.
-This constrained optimization formulation allows the incorporation of prior knowledge, enabling efficient strength back-calculation from post-failure observations.
+This constrained optimization formulation enables the incorporation of prior knowledge, allowing for efficient strength back-calculation from runout observations.
 The proposed framework provides a computationally efficient, physics-consistent approach for both forward runout prediction and inverse strength estimation in realistic slope systems.